 Above: The Baroque Garden at Uppsala Royal Palace became the new botanic garden in 1790.
-The Linnaeanum, in the background, which dates back to 1800, will house exhibits and an information centre during the Linnaeus jubilee this year voyage from ignorance to understanding.
-However, traces of Aristotelianism and Essentialism survive alongside other world views in present day scientific papers as well as in the 18th century, even in the same individual.
+The Linnaeanum, in the background, which dates back to 1800, will house exhibits and an information centre during the Linnaeus iubilee this year.

 Left: What better crown for the Prince of Flowers, than his own Fumaria nobilis L. (now Corydalis nobilis).